Samuel-Aborah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Replace all characters A and C from input to Z and e respectively.

 20. Without C, you will live in hiago
-A script that removes c and C from input
+A script that removes c and C from input\

+21. esreveR
+A script that reverse its input